 The School Council meets up regularly to discuss matters arising in school as well as some issues concerning the local community.
 School Council representatives are elected by the children.
 Each class from Year 2 to Year 6 elect two children to represent their class.

-2018/19 has been another very busy year for the school council!
-We have been meeting weekly to talk about how we can make the school a better place for everyone.
+2019/20 will be another very busy year for the school council!
+We will be meeting weekly to talk about how we can make the school a better place for everyone.

 To raise money we helped the whole school go on a sponsored walk.
 We raised £637.45 for Macmillan and were very impressed with the effort everyone put in.
 We also set up the Big Bird Watch and raised £87.79 to help support our local wildlife.